Cleaning windows: Tips for a streak-free view

 If you want to give your windows a thorough clean, you not only clean the frames and window panes, but you also give the curtains a good wash and dust the inside of the blinds.

 - Remove all dust from the blinds with a damp cloth.
-Cleaning them with a silicone dough scraper wrapped in a microfibre cloth is also highly effective.
+Cleaning them with a silicone dough scraper wrapped in a microfiber cloth is also highly effective.

 - A practical alternative for cleaning blinds is also a steam cleaner, which can be used to easily remove dust and dirt from the slats and gaps.